rachelJensen/self-care-center/README.md

 feature/delete-saved-quotes
 [x] add a button to each quotes
-[ ] use an event target to add delete function to button
+[x] use an event target to add delete function to button

 feature/debugging-and-styling
-[ ] prevent repeated saving of same message
+[x] prevent repeated saving of same message
 [ ] prevent saving of error messages
 [ ] fix spacing of radio buttons
+[ ] get better quotes

 ## Overview